faucet-pipeline/docs/js.md

 ## Compacting

-faucet-js offers three options to reduce bundles' file size: `faucet --compact` will strip comments and whitespace by default.
-More extreme reductions can be activated via bundles' `compact` setting:
+faucet-js offers three options to reduce a bundle's file size:
+`faucet --compact` will strip comments and empty lines by default.
+More extreme reductions can be activated via the bundle's `compact` setting:

 ```js
 module.exports = {